nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 Wi-Fi chip
 ==========

-None of the supported DKs have a Wi-Fi chip.
-You can use external Wi-Fi chip, such as ESP8266, and connect it to the nRF9160 DK.
+None of the supported DKs have an integrated Wi-Fi chip.
-You can see :ref:`location_sample` and its DTC overlay for some more information on ESP8266 integration.
+You can use an external Wi-Fi chip, such as nRF7002 EK, and connect it to the nRF9160 DK.

 Library files
 *************